Project: Binn Solar and BESS Farm

 • We are committed to maintaining open communication channels with local communities, councils and other stakeholders, to discuss the development of the project and use of the community benefit fund.

-• The first public exhibition will take place Wednesday 25th June from 4pm to 8pm.
+• The first public exhibition took place Wednesday, 25th June.

 Project timeline